 Here are a few of the things you should be paying close attention to when thinking about your office’s presentation.

 Enhance Cleanliness With Visitor Management Software

 It may seem redundant, but our eyes have a habit of skipping over things we see every day.
 This is why you need a visitor management system.
-Think about, when was the last time you gave the reception a thorough cleaning and reorganizing?
-Is your bathroom well-stocked and tidy?
+When was the last time you gave the reception a thorough reorganizing?
 How often does your cleaning service do detailed work on the space?

 For client-facing businesses, you might consider increasing the scope of your cleaning service.
 The extra expense will be more than worth the squeaky-clean premises and the positive impression it makes on new clients.
 You might also consider scheduling a day once a month where employees are asked to clean, update, and organize their workspace.

 Is your company sign visible from the road?
 Is it clear where guests can park?
 Do they know where to go once they reach the front door?
 Do you need to have bilingual sides to accommodate your clients?

 Having the appropriate signs from parking lots to reception can help a visitor feel more comfortable in an unfamiliar space and helps to keep appointments and schedules running more smoothly.
 With a visitor management software system, you can send and notify your guests on vital information.
 Automate the communication for guests and employees alike, and enhance the company experience.

 We are not suggesting you get a leather recliner for your lobby, but a few nicely padded chairs or a modern love seat can go a long way.
 If the furniture in your lobby is looking dingy or the upholstery is torn, it might be worth the investment in some new pieces.
 And do not forget to add some extra touches!
 Having coffee, tea, water, or even just a bowl of candy available to guests will make them feel more at home.

 Consider the Benefits of Good Visitor Management Software